 Field measurements of soundproofing

-Performance of these assemblies in actual structures in the field is more variable, because there are many external factors influencing the soundproofing effectiveness that cannot be always eliminated in a practical field situation.
+The performance of these assemblies in actual structures in the field is more variable because many external factors influence the soundproofing effectiveness that cannot always be eliminated in a practical field situation.
 Some of these factors are: